pStrachota/CPP_POBI_PROJECT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-One of the biggest repository on my Github account.
 This project was made for object orientented class.
 We spend first half of the semester on creating workshop, during which we got to know more advanced features about C++.